We have campaigning and advocacy staff in the following locations:

 Oxfam International Advocacy, Washington

-Our Washington campaign and advocacy office focuses on the International Financial Institutions, primarily the World Bank and International Monetary Fund.
-The key objective is getting these organizations to provide more and better financing to enable poor countries to reach the internationally-agreed Millennium Development Goals and overcome poverty, and to allow countries more space to decide their own development priorities.
+Oxfam International's Washington, DC office focuses on the International Financial Institutions, primarily the World Bank Group (WBG) and the International Monetary Fund (IMF).
+The key objective is influencing these organizations to provide more and better-quality financing to help poor countries overcome poverty, fight inequality and secure food justice in a resource constrained world.

-We also aim to promote more participatory, transparent and accountable decision-making, from the country level up to the Bank and Fund Boards.
+We work to promote more participatory, transparent and accountable decision-making in these public institutions, from the country level up to the World Bank and IMF Boards.
 Recent work has focused on the role of economic policy conditions attached to the institutions' loans, for example.

 Oxfam International Advocacy, New York

 Head of Office: Sally Chin

 355 Lexington Avenue, 3rd Floor, New York, NY 10017, USA

 Tel: +1 212 6872091 | Fax: +1 212 687-2092